Azure/azure-quickstart-templates/101-cosmosdb-create-multi-region-account/README.md

 - **API Type:** Select from any of the supported API types including: SQL, Cassandra, Gremlin, MongoDB, or Table.
 - **Consistency Level:** Select from one of the 5 consistency levels: Strong, Bounded Staleness, Session, Consistent Prefix, Eventual.
 - **Multi-Region:** Select locations for primary and secondary regions.
-(Note, this template lists every region in Azure, ensure regions selected are available to your subscription.)
+(Note, this template lists every region in Azure at the time of publishing, ensure regions selected are available to your subscription.)
 - **Multi-Master:** Select whether to enable multi-master support.
 Primary and Secondary regions, fully writable.
 - **Automatic Failover:** Select whether to enable automatic failover on the account (Ignored when Multi-Master is enabled).